 The temporary exhibit we came for!
 This exhibit ends January 7, 2018 so be sure to make your way there soon!

 It was originally put on by American Museum of Natural History (AMNH) in New York City (which I also love) so I highly recommend it.
 Their special exhibits are seriously amazing and this was no exception.

-Interested in going to New York for a quick trip, check out A Weekend Away: New York City.
+Interested in going to New York for a quick trip, check out 3 day New York city itinerary.